Jennifer Lawrence ‘Mesmerized’ By Darren Aronofsky: Movies Won Over Oscar Winner

 Before that, the Oscar winner dated Nicholas Hoult, whom she met on the set of X-Men.
 The 27-year-old actor was much closer in age to the actress, but again, due to their busy schedules, their relationship did not last.

-As she continues to make movies that receives Oscar nominations, it looks like anyone, who is looking to be her boyfriend, has to be someone willing to work with her hectic schedule and be open and available to what the future holds.
+As she continues to make movies that receive Oscar nominations, it looks like anyone who is looking to be her boyfriend has to be someone willing to work with her hectic schedule and be open and available to what the future holds.
 Let’s hope that the 48-year-old director has what it takes to be the man of her dreams!

 Do you think JLaw and Darren Aronofsky will have a long and healthy relationship?
 Let us know in the comments below!